 Meaning it can still be winter.
 It does not yet have to be spring.
 We do not have to pay attention to the Greco-Roman Gregorian Calendar, Yahweh’s Calendar is completely separate from that.

-Another thing people like to add is they like to add the equinox, which is basically the same thing as adding spring.
+Another thing people like to add is they like to add the equinox, which is basically the same thing as to add spring.
 Because spring is based upon the spring equinox.
 One of the problems is the word equinox does not even exist in Scripture.

 Now it is true, the barley in Israel usually [not always but normally] will ripen either around or just a little before or after the spring equinox.
 But not always.
 Sometimes it can ripen ahead of the spring equinox, and sometimes it can ripen really ahead of the spring equinox.
 This is something that is dependent only upon Elohim.
 Once again, the example we have from this year in 2021.